BrendonHenrique/Nuxt-TSX-Boilerplate/readme.md

 ### Creating a VueJS component as .TSX file

-It's quite simple to create, we're gonna follow some steps bellow, just keep in mind to import the correct libraries though, and extend the correct interface.
+It is quite simple to create, we're gonna follow some steps bellow, just keep in mind to import the correct libraries though, and extend the correct interface.

 ```javascript
     //@/components/MyComponent/index.tsx